mgba-emu/mgba/README.md

 - zlib and libpng: for screenshot support and savestate-in-PNG support.
 - libedit: for command-line debugger support.
 - ffmpeg or libav: for video recording.
-- libzip: for loading ROMs stored in zip files.
+- libzip or zlib: for loading ROMs stored in zip files.
 - ImageMagick: for GIF recording.

+Both libpng and zlib are included with the emulator, so they do not need to be externally compiled first.

 Footnotes
 ---------